 20th CENTURY POLITICS

 Tsar Nicholas Romanov was in control of the region of modern day Azerbaijan until the Russian revolution.
-As head of state, Nicholas had approved Russian mobilisation in late July 1914 and due to severe losses and the incompetent management of the war efforts, along with the lack of food and other supplies on the Home Front, were the leading causes of the fall of the Romanov dynasty ; the revolution followed the uprising of Lenin and growing power and the peoples investment into communism.
+As head of state, Nicholas had approved Russian mobilisation in late July 1914.
+The severe losses and the incompetent management of the war efforts, along with the lack of food and other supplies on the Home Front, were eventually the leading causes of the fall of the Romanov dynasty.
+The Russian Revolution followed the growth of Lenin’s power and the peoples investment into Communism.

-Following the February Revolution of 1917 Nicholas abdicated on behalf of himself and his son, and he and his family were imprisoned.
-In the spring of 1918, Nicholas was handed over to the local Soviets; he and his family were eventually executed by the Bolsheviks on the night of 16/17 July 1918.
+Following the February Revolution of 1917 Nicholas abdicated on behalf of himself and his son.
+He and his family were imprisoned.
+However, in the spring of 1918, Nicholas was handed over to the local Soviets.
+He and his family were eventually executed by the Bolsheviks on the night of 16/17 July 1918.
 Their remains were buried in 1998.

 1918 – 1920 – Azerbaijani Democratic Republic

-Despite existing for only two years, the multi-party Azerbaijani Parliamentary republic and the coalition governments managed to achieve a number of measures on national and state building, education, creation of an army, independent financial and economic systems, international recognition of the ADR as a de facto state pending recognition, official recognitions and diplomatic relations with a number of states, preparing of a Constitution, equal rights for all, etc. This laid an important foundation for the re-establishment of independence in 1991.
+Despite existing for only two years, the multi-party Azerbaijani Parliamentary Republic and the coalition governments managed to achieve a number of measures.
+These included: national and state building; education; creation of an army; independent financial and economic systems; international recognition of the ADR as a de facto state pending recognition; official recognitions and diplomatic relations with a number of states; preparing of a Constitution; equal rights for all; etc. additionally, this laid an important foundation for the re-establishment of independence in 1991.

-The ADR government remained neutral on the issue of the Russian Civil War and never sided with the Red or White Army.
+The ADR government remained neutral on the issue of the Russian Civil War.
+It never sided with the Red or White Army.
 Throughout its existence from 1918 to 1920, the Republic of Azerbaijan had diplomatic relations with a number of states.
-Among the representation of the ADR abroad were the Azerbaijani Peace Delegation in Paris Agreements on the principles of mutual relations were signed with some of them; sixteen states established their missions in Baku.
+Among the representation of the ADR abroad were the Azerbaijani Peace Delegation in Paris.
+Agreements on the principles of mutual relations were signed with some of them; sixteen states established their missions in Baku.

 1921 – 1993 – Early Soviet Rule

-The people of Azerbaijan were not keen on becoming part of Russia, however due to the similar ideology of the workers and those of the Bolshevik movement many welcomed this rule, and the government being formed under Narimanov.
+The people of Azerbaijan were not keen on becoming part of Russia.
+However due to the similar ideology of the workers and those of the Bolshevik movement many welcomed this new government.

 1991 – 1994 – The fall of the Soviet Union & the new Azerbaijan

 During 1990–1991 Azerbaijan struggled for independence from the USSR.
 During the dissolution of the Soviet Union, there was a state of emergency declared and a violent crackdown in Baku occurred.
-Black January, also known as Black Saturday or the January Massacre, was a violent crackdown in Baku on January 19–20, 1990.
+Black January was a particularly violent crackdown in Baku on January 19–20, 1990.
+It also known as Black Saturday or the January Massacre.

 General Secretary of the Soviet Communist Party Mikhail Gorbachev and Defence Minister Dmitry Yazov asserted that military law was necessary to thwart efforts by the Azerbaijani independence movement to overthrow the Soviet Azerbaijani government.